Mohamedehabyassin/design-patterns-in-dart/Behavioral Design Patterns/command/README.md

 - Undo operation
 - When we have too much functionality

+## Advantage

+- turns a request or a behavior into a stand-alone object that contains everything about that request
+- encapsulate all the relevant information needed to perform and action or trigger an event

 ## Pitfalls

 - Usually used in combination with other patterns